-Based on industry averages, about 40% of contract costs (\$2.8 B over the study period, or 26% of project costs) are comprised of labor, which includes labor subject to prevailing wage (30% of contract costs) and labor not subject to prevailing wage (10% of contract costs).
-A large portion of the \$2.4 B spent on permitting, environmental review, predesign, engineering, design, and in-house construction-related costs also includes labor, which is not subject to prevailing wage.
+Based on industry averages, about 40% of construction contracts (\$2.8B over the study period) are comprised of labor costs, which includes labor subject to prevailing wage (30%) and labor not subject to prevailing wage (10%).
+A large portion of the \$2.4B spent on permitting, environmental review, predesign, engineering, design, and in-house construction also includes labor.